Skip to content

 Restart your Fire TV device first.
 Hold the Select and Play/Pause buttons on your remote for five seconds.
 This forces a full restart and clears temporary memory.
 On my Fire TV Stick 4K Max, this fixed a persistent buffering issue during a UFC event.

 Check your internet speed.
-ESPN recommends at least 5 Mbps for standard streaming and 25 Mbps for 4K content.
+ESPN’s support page states that you need at least 5 Mbps for standard streaming and 25 Mbps for 4K content.
 Run a speed test from your Fire TV: go to Settings > Network > select your network > Run Speed Test.
 Anything below 25 Mbps will cause 4K streams to drop resolution.

 Reinstall if nothing else works.
 Uninstall the ESPN app from Settings > Applications, then download it fresh from the app store.
 This resolved a login loop error I experienced after the ESPN Select transition.